Last spring our unit

 Among other things,

-Aid classes to teachers and aides in our region's special needs
+to teachers and aides in our region's special needs preschools.

-preschools.
-We were shocked to discover that many of these schools
+We were shocked to discover that many of these schools cannot

-cannot afford to offer these life-saving courses to their
+afford to offer these life-saving courses to their staff

-staff members!!!
-Thus we're delighted to receive funding that
+members!!!
+Thus we were delighted to receive funding to help

 - Upgrade our aging